Want to create an Opt-in page that converts more visitors into leads?

 Hubspot's study showed that as the number of form fields increased, the conversion rate went down by about 50%.

-The ideal number of fields for an opt-in form is 2 (name and email), but these days even one is enough as on most pages, you may only ask for the email addresses and not anything else.
+The ideal number of fields for an opt-in form is 2 (name and email), but these days even one is enough as on most opt in pages, you may only ask for the email addresses and not anything else.

 This ‘Call to Action’ button would direct your users to the next step, so this button needs to stand out from the rest of the page.

 No one likes to click on the generic 'Sign up' or 'Submit' or 'Click here' buttons.
 Your audience has matured beyond that.

 Also, a CTA button with first-person copy is more likely to bring in conversions than the third person, like - “Sign Me Up,” “Show Me What’s Inside,” “Send Me the PDF,” and more.

-Every page of the funnel needs to have some trust-building elements that reassure the product and the seller.
+Every opt in page of the funnel needs to have some trust-building elements that reassure the product and the seller.